Bark of the Town offers Oklahoma City area dog owners first class dog daycare, comfortable lodging and professional grooming services.

 My dog seems very tired, hungry or thirsty when they come home.
 Is this normal?

 This is completely normal.
 You can expect your dog to be tired for the first several times they come to daycare, and no, they are not sick!
-They just played hard in fresh air all day- they need to build their doggie stamina!.
+They just played hard in fresh air all day.
+They need to build their doggy stamina!
 Although the dogs have ample time to nap, there is a lot of activity and stimulation to process in a daycare atmosphere.
 This can poop a dog out!
 And of course, they will be playing for the majority of the day.
 It is not uncommon for them to drink a lot of water during and after daycare.
-All Bark of the Town attendees have access to separate drinking stations for all dogs, kept fresh constantly.
+All Bark of the Town attendees have access to separate drinking stations for all dogs, which are kept fresh!

-Will the staff feed dogs treats, rewards?
+Will the staff feed dogs treats as rewards?
 Give medications?

 Meals should be given by owners before/after Daycare.
 Boarded dogs are given morning/evening meals with owner provided kibble and snacks.
 Any medications should be clearly marked with dispensing directions.
 We keep a log for medicine dispersal as this is very important for every dog's health.
 Bark of the Town never charges a fee for this service.

 Sat-Sun: 10 a.m. - 12 p.m.